gauravnegi1995/INeuron.Ai-Assignments/README.md

 # INeuron.Ai-Assignments
-This repository is for iNeuron DLCVNLP course Assignments .
+This repository is for iNeuron ML/DL course Assignments .